Twenty-Sixth in a Series

 Happy locals gathered atop the levee, dancing in approval.
 “The calliope of the steamer Silver Moon—a good one very skillfully played—gave the feet of every listener a twitching that very nearly produced a general ‘break-down’ all along the levee,” a newsman reported.
 “Such tunes as Black Crook, Rack-Back Davy, and Daddy, Dang It, Shove Along appeared to invite a regular ‘hoe-down.’ ”

 Exceptional music was standard for Cairo tastes accustomed to the best of America and Europe.
-Famed white minstrels were regular acts locally, including George Wilson, Dick McGowan, Charlie Christy, George Powers, Johnny Bowman, Billy Emerson, Ned Goss and Jim Fox.
+Famed white minstrels were acts locally, including George Wilson, E.M.
+Hall, Edwin French, George Primrose, Dick McGowan, Charlie Christy, George Powers, Billy Rice, Cool White, Johnny Bowman, Billy Emerson, Ned Goss and Jim Fox.
 McGowan opened a saloon, short-lived, but Bowman profited in ownership of a Cairo theater, the Comique.

 Excursion steamers boomed and musicians capitalized along the Mississippi and Ohio through end of the century.
 The publicized Afro-American names included King Hatcher and his Coachwhip Band at Dubuque; H.B.
 Hunter’s Cornet Band at Alton; the St. Louis Silver Quartette of F.S.
 Woodson; and the Cape Girardeau Silver Cornet Band.
 Gussie L. Davis was cutting-edge composer of Cincinnati, heading black ensembles.
 Louisville offered the Silver Cornet Band and Falls City Band, among notables, and cornet player W.C.
 Handy of Henderson directed brass for Mahara’s Minstrels.